signalshore/signalshore.github.io/content/2019-08-11-Programming-Languages-Part-B.md

 ## Streams; Producers and Consumers
-Let me preface this section by stating that before this I had no idea what strems were and how they worked.
+Let me preface this section by stating that before this I had no idea what streams were and how they worked.

 A stream (in the context of computers) is an infinite source of data.
 It is never ending.
 This is a very hand-wavy definition and it